cterse/expertiza/DEPLOY.md

 3. VCL VMs may keep on crashing.
 Try a soft then a hard reboot if there are connection issues.
 4. The expertiza.ncsu.edu (Production) server runs RHEL and the Master Testing VCL Server runs Ubuntu 16.04 -> good to know.
 5. If you're testing a deployment with all success messages, no visible errors, but that does not load the final application, try accessing the application on the target server itself first.
 Use `curl` with the localhost as domain and appropriate port.
 If it works here, there are firewall issues.
+6. Travis CI charges as per the time required for builds.
+For testing, disable build time-consuming or already-tested components under the `matrix` section in `.travis.yml`